 Tottering through Dubai Trade Centre in my modest heels, searching for the right entrance, was the first mini adventure of the evening.
 Disclaimer: these shoes were later replaced by a small pair of pumps I’d squashed into my Mulberry, as it really was a bit nuts to think I could stand for that long in the wrong footwear.
-That isn’t really the British gigging way, either.
+That isn’t really my usual way of gigging way, either.

 Eventually, we stumbled across what was a bit of a disorganised space – that was until we reached a cluster of poorly dressed late teenage girls (i.e. six-inch heels, embellished clutch bags, short bodycon dresses in a range of vibrant shades) that were having e-Tickets scanned.
 All a bit airport style, but yes, that was the right queue.

-Being Dubai, you can only buy liquor if exceeding the age of 21, and anyone who did purchase alcohol had to remain in a white wicket pen, rather like as yet untamed pigs or sheep.
-Irrespective, there was a wealth of pre-show activities scattered about the first hall; enticing food trucks, beanbags to seat those who had previously watched the demo sessions earlier in the day, and various stands showcasing FIFA 16 on the PS4, Virgin Radio and other lesser known organisations (well, to the British citizen).
+Being Dubai, you can only buy liquor if exceeding the age of 21, and anyone who did purchase alcohol had to remain in a white wicket pen, almost farmyard-style.
+Irrespective, there was a wealth of pre-show activities scattered about the first hall; enticing food trucks, beanbags to seat those who had previously watched the demo sessions earlier in the day, and various stands showcasing FIFA 16 on the PS4, Virgin Radio and other organisations.

-Now, this was my seventh time in the Emirate (if my maths doesn’t fail me), so I wasn’t exactly intimidated or disillusioned by the whole setup, but there is something desperately illogical about how events are conducted there.
-For instance, we were hanging around in the main stage hall-come-well-lit-arena for a good two hours, without any direction regarding show times.
-A headphoned chap, whom I believe was called Miles (I do apologise if that’s total garbage), suddenly appeared around 8ish, hoping to captivate the ears of the discerning young fans in the crowd.
+There was something desperately illogical about how events are conducted there.
+We were hanging around in the main stage hall-come-well-lit-arena for a good two hours, without any direction regarding show times.
+A headphoned radio DJ suddenly appeared around 8ish, hoping to captivate the ears of the discerning young fans in the crowd.
 Interestingly, but wholly unsurprisingly, his best efforts were dull remixes of two-month old UK club-going pleasers, including a spectacularly ruined bass-drop of Jack Ü.

 Despite the minor technical glitch Ellie clearly endured, she was bouncy and energetic throughout the whole night, and got straight back on with it without a hitch, really.
 My entire surroundings were jubilant, and I was pretty touched by the welcome Ellie received, which rather made the experience for me.
 Yeah, I tossed £40 at Dubai Music Week, but it was quite fabulous and I did get a paper wristband for the privilege, and it’s also something I’m currently enjoying recollecting.